highcharts/highcharts/docs/dashboards/types-of-components.md

 The last thing that you have to do is to specify the `type: 'Highcharts'` in the component’s config and that’s it.
 All of the charts options can be defined in the `chartOptions` object.
 You can either define static data, as you would do in the basic highcharts chart, or use the [dataPool](https://www.highcharts.com/docs/dashboards/data-handling) to connect some dynamic data.
 The data gets parsed through the `columnAssignment` option to map correct values from the connector to reflect them in the series.
 [Here is the example](https://www.highcharts.com/samples/embed/dashboards/components/component-highcharts).
 If data connector is connected, you can load the Highcharts' `dragDrop` module, to allow the user to change the value and sync the changes of this value with other components.
 Also, the editing is disabled by default, if the series data is based on the columns in the connector, which were created by `mathModifier`.
 You can read more in the `dataPool` section.

+You can find more information about HighchartsComponent [here](https://www.highcharts.com/docs/dashboards/highcharts-component);

 ### DataGrid Component
 To visualize data in a row column format you can use the DataGrid component.
 Same as in Highcharts component, first, it needs to be imported.
 Here is the set of files.
 ```html